-The property has been significantly extended and altered in the past and a timber decking structure erected within the rear garden.
-The full extent of the works can be confirmed.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+It is assumed all necessary Local Authority and other consents have been obtained for the conversion of the property and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.